Malga-Vision/VisionTool/README.md

 ### VisionTool running

-To open VisionTool main GUI, open python and use the following lines of code:
+To open VisionTool main GUI, open python and use the following lines of code (you may need to cd in the correct folder before (~/src/visiontool)):

 ```
-    From VisionTool import main
+    from VisionTool import main
     main.main()
 ```
 If you are using MacOS, open pythonw.